utubo/firefox-simple_gesture/README.md

 2. In Chromium, open Extensions (e.g. `kiwi://extensions`).
 3. Click slider to activate Developer mode.
 4. Click `+(from .zip/.crx/.user.js)`.
-5. Select simple-gesture-chrome.zip.
+5. Select `simple-gesture-chrome.zip`.

 #### Known issues
 - Custom Gestures are not supported.
 - The "Open link in background" toast notification does not appear.
 - If the settings page does not work, please use [v3.21](https://github.com/utubo/firefox-simple_gesture/releases/tag/v3.21).
-See #97
+See [#97](https://github.com/utubo/firefox-simple_gesture/issues/97)

 ## Licenses
 Simple Gesture is released under the [MPL 2.0 license](http://www.mozilla.org/MPL/2.0/).